Authors: Dr. Theo Notteboom and Dr. Athanasios Pallis

 Many port-related studies on pricing take an economic perspective rather than a marketing and relationship management point of view.
-The pricing strategy appears to be dealt with in isolation and is not necessarily based on market research, linked to different requirements of major segments, nor is it integrated with other strategic marketing decisions.
+The pricing strategy appears to be dealt with in isolation and is not necessarily based on market research, linked to the different requirements of major segments, nor is it integrated with other strategic marketing decisions.
 For example, pricing methods used by port authorities often do not seem to be driven by commercial considerations, even though many port authorities increasingly act as commercial undertakings.

 Three pricing strategies can be used in a marketing context depending on the customer segment and type of relationship required:

-- Satisfaction-based pricing strategies are useful for risk-averse customers as they assist in reducing their adversity by providing more certainty in pricing structures.
+- Satisfaction-based pricing strategies are useful for risk-averse customers as they assist in reducing their aversion by providing more certainty in pricing structures.
 This can be done by offering service guarantees, using benefit-driven pricing where customers are charged only for the services used, and flat-rate pricing, decreasing uncertainty.

 - Efficiency pricing appeals to customers requiring the lowest available prices.
-The strategy requires an internal focus on streamlining operations to enable cost reductions, which are then passed onto customers.
+The strategy requires an internal focus on streamlining operations to enable cost reductions, which are then passed on to customers.

 - Relationship pricing encourages the customer to develop further relationships with the port.
-Ports should not use this strategy with all customers, but only those that are either profitable in the long-term or have a clear growth potential.
+Ports should not use this strategy with all customers, but only with those that are either profitable in the long-term or have a clear growth potential.
 Two methods are available to achieve a relationship pricing strategy.
 The first is by using long-term contracts to encourage customers to move beyond a transactional approach.
 The second is by adopting price bundling, where multiple services are combined and offered for a single price.
 Price bundling is also an effective means of making comparability between services provided by ports more difficult.